alexathylane/iOS-resume-checklist-and-advice/README.md

   - At least one online profile
     - Github, LinkedIn, Twitter
 - Putting your photo on an American résumé is a bit of a faux pas as it may implicate the company in potential (illegal) bias in hiring.
-- Some people put location but I don't think that's best.
+- Some people put their location but I don't think that's best.
   - We live in a time of mass tele-work
-  - Adding your location may potentially preclude your opportunities.
+  - Adding your location may potentially preclude any opportunities.

 # Formatting